 - Bake cookies – Freshly made cookies are always a welcome treat as the weather cools down.
 Not only is the smell of baking sweets perhaps the essence of coziness, you’ll have plenty* to share with your friends, family, or coworkers the next day.
 Why not be the office hero in multiple ways? (*Make extra.)

-- Make butternut squash soup – In autumn, basic is beautiful.
+- Make butternut squash soup – In chilly times, basic is beautiful.
 The more things you can pumpkin-spice, the better.
 Lattes, chapstick, candles, and even Kind bars can be found in pumpkin varieties now.
 One close cousin of the pumpkin is the butternut squash, which makes for a tasty seasonal soup.
 Whip up a batch for a fall dinner party, or portion it out for meal prep throughout the week.

 - Curl up with a cup of tea and a good book – There are many health benefits to drinking herbal tea, and reading fiction is proven to make you happier.
 Win-win.